GoogleCloudPlatform/pgadapter/samples/java/hibernate/README.md

 ### Transaction
 Hibernate by default initiates every transaction as read-write even when there are only read queries.
-This causes over-head due to the locks required for read-write transaction.
+This causes overhead due to the locks required for read-write transaction.
 This can be optimized by initiating read only transaction for read queries.